What are the main differences between personal loans and credit cards?

 When is a Personal Loan a Good Option?

-Since personal loans can take a little bit more paperwork and can come with an origination fee, they may be a more suitable option for when you need access to a larger amount of money — several thousand dollars or more.
-If you have expenses that you know will put you near the top of your credit card limit, for instance, a personal loan might be worth considering.
+Since personal loans can take a little bit more paperwork and sometimes include an origination fee, they may be a more suitable option for when a borrower needs access to a larger amount of money — several thousand dollars or more.
+If expenses will put the borrower near the top of their credit card limit, for instance, a personal loan might be worth considering.

-Personal loans also may be a more cost-effective option if you think it will take over a year to repay the amount you need to borrow.
+Personal loans also may be a more cost-effective option if it will take over a year to repay the amount needed to borrow.
 Lenders typically offer personal loans at a minimum of $1,000 and up to a maximum of $100,000, depending on a borrower’s credit and financial profile.

-Another benefit of a personal loan is the option for fixed terms.
-If you have concerns about over-spending on a credit card, a personal loan may offer you the structure of fixed limits.
-This can be particularly useful if you are borrowing money for a project in which there’s a risk of easy over-spending such as furnishing a new house or remodeling.
+Another benefit of a personal loan is fixed terms.
+When there are concerns about over-spending on a credit card, a personal loan may offer the structure of fixed limits, both on the amount borrowed and repayment time.
+This can be particularly useful when borrowing money for a project in which there’s a risk of easy over-spending such as furnishing a new house or remodeling.